Our team NimbRo won the RoboCup 2019 Humanoid

 In the last round robin game, our robots met team DARwIn-XOS from USA.
 Both teams played with only one robot -- we used Dynaped in the first half and Copedo in the second half.
 Because there were some interruptions our robots scored only nine goals.
 With 9:0 points and 23:0 goals, NimbRo wins the round robin.

-2012 in Mexico City in the Humanoid League TeenSize
+in Mexico City in the Humanoid League TeenSize competition with the

 In the first round robin game, our robots met the team SHAYRAN from Iran.
 After some diffuculties that our robots had in the first half, Dypaped scored reliably in the second half and the game ended early 10:0 for NimbRo.

 In the afternoon, our robots met the team CIT Brains from Japan in the second round robin game.
 Both teams had technical difficulties with their robots.
 While the japanese field player quickly approached the ball and also kicked it towards our goal, the NimbrRo robots still had an advantage.
 After 3:0 at half time, the game ended 4:0 for NimbRo.